Flexible parallel processing using the R future and Python Dask packages

 GPUs (Graphics Processing Units) are processing units originally designed for rendering graphics on a computer quickly.
 This is done by having a large number of simple processing units for massively parallel calculation.
 The idea of general purpose GPU (GPGPU) computing is to exploit this capability for general computation.

-Most researchers don’t program for a GPU directly but rather use software (often machine learning software such as Tensorflow or PyTorch) that has been programmed to take advantage of a GPU if one is available.
+Most researchers don’t program for a GPU directly but rather use software (often machine learning software such as PyTorch, JAX, or Tensorflow) that has been programmed to take advantage of a GPU if one is available.

 Spark and Hadoop